Arijitdutta19910601/Atmol4Cast-CNR/Research Plan.md

 ## Deliverables / Outputs

-#### Platform: A seamless tool for wind energy forecasting visualisation which collects wind data from heterogenous sources (Lidar, Meteo Mast, ATLAS, models etc.) harmonise preporcess and provide detailed analysis.
+#### Platform: A seamless tool for wind energy forecasting visualisation which collects wind data from heterogeneous sources (Lidar, Meteo Mast, ATLAS, models, etc.), harmonizes preprocessing, and provides detailed analysis.
 The comparison between these model should provide the novel architecture's edge over other existing.

 #### Publications: At least one reputed Q1 journal article.